apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 ### Releasing OpenID Connect Claims

 The claim release rules for specific grant types, namely `client_credentials` and `password`, are revisited to ensure claims, whether custom or standard, can be correctly released based on the scopes authorized by the service definition as well as those requested by the relying party in authorization and token requests.

+### JWT Response for OAuth Token Introspection

+OAuth Token Introspection responses can now be [produced as JWTs](../authentication/OAuth-Authentication-TokenIntrospection.html).

 ## Other Stuff